 Some businesses go above and beyond the call of good customer service.
 This page is dedicated to those places that are dog-friendly and go that extra mile to make their patrons happy and comfortable!

 Intermountain Pet Hospital - These guys are a fear-free facility, meaning they really make an effort to minimize any triggers your dog may encounter.
-The veterinary care Alliance's dogs have received here has been absolutely top notch.
+The veterinary care Alliance's dogs have received here has been great.

 Northwest Pets - With three locations in Treasure valley, this locally-owned boutique has great stuff for people AND dogs.
 We like to get our dog food here, as they offer high quality brands and a frequent buyer's program on Honest Kitchen, which is what we use!